30 Foods That Boost Your Testosterone Levels | Testosterone Food List

-Last, but not least, we have oysters.
+Last, but not least, for testosterone boosting foods we have oysters.
 Not only are these kings of the sea high in zinc, they’re also great sources of magnesium, selenium, vitamin D and copper.
 Oysters are also a high quality protein that you can eat a lot of.

 Low testosterone can wreak havoc on your health, especially if you are a male.
 Some of the side effects of low testosterone include:

 - muscle loss

 - mood swings